Panorama red slope, © Robert Dieth www.dieth.com© Robert Dieth www.dieth.com

 The three-part lake was created by the extraction of gravel and sand, which has since ceased.
 The water body is mainly fed by groundwater and to a lesser extent by surface water from the surrounding area.
 A narrow shallow water zone is immediately followed by the deep water zone.
 Leaving the shore area, due to the great depth of the water with steeply sloping banks, can quickly become dangerous and is only suitable for experienced swimmers.
 There is no supervision by the German Lifesaving Society (DLRG).
 Swimming is free of charge and at…

-Kellerlabyrinth Oppenheim 2
+Kellerlabyrinth in Oppenheim 1

 Oppenheim